nikita-volkov/domain/README.md

     port: Word16

 # Transport protocol is either TCP or UDP.
-# We encode that with an enumeration.
+# We encode that using enumeration.
 TransportProtocol:
   enum:
     - tcp